Site icon Circuit Ideas for You

 Conclusion:

-This Simple Dark Sensor Circuit with Buzzer is an easy and efficient method to sense darkness and send out a warning.
+This Simple Dark Sensor Circuit with Buzzer is easy to make and is good to warn in dark.

-This circuit can be used for security alarms, night lights or even as an automatic light switch to save energy.
+The circuit is used for alarms, night lights, automatic light switch to save energy.

 References: